TheRemjx01/ng-nguyen-blog/lib/md/kaizen-achiev.md

     - Management Portal with React

 - **Animastudios.co**:
-    - Successfully build and launch within 6 weeks.
+    - Successfully build and launch within six weeks.
     - The main website for an Australia based movie animation studio
     - An interactive website and PWA that have eye-catching, beautiful animation and good UI/UX
     - We provide the entire software solution and deployment from the design phase to the product launching.